anuragkumar95/CPC_audio/README.md

 - `--modPushLossReweightPointsSeparately` - loss reweighting for normalization, r-sep
 - `--modCentermodule` (*) - use module performing online k-means for centroid-based denoising
 - `--modCenter_mode` (*) - mode how to run centroid estimation; onlineKmeans for online k-means used in the thesis
-- `--modCenter_initAfterEpoch` (*) - after which epoch initialize the centroids; needs to be at least 2 epoch after the initial state (begin or checkpoint resumed)
+- `--modCenter_initAfterEpoch` (*) - after which epoch to initialize the centroids; needs to be at least 2 epoch after the initial state (begin or checkpoint resumed)
-- `--modCenter_kmeansInitIters` (*) - number regular k-means iterations for initializing the centroids for online k-means
+- `--modCenter_kmeansInitIters` (*) - number of regular k-means iterations for initializing the centroids for online k-means
-- `--modCenter_kmeansInitBatches` (*) - number of batches on which regular k-means which initializes online k-means is run; this is a number of points drawn (for each point its whole batch is taken), a few batches can repreat
+- `--modCenter_kmeansInitBatches` (*) - number of batches on which regular k-means which initializes online k-means is run; this is a number of points drawn (for each point its whole batch is taken), a few batches can repeat
 - `--modCenter_kmeansReinitEachN` - how frequently in terms of epochs perform online k-means reinitialization
 - `--modCenter_kmeansReinitUpTo` - upper bound on the epoch number when online k-means can be reinitialized, to avoid reinitializing near training end
 - `--modCenter_onlineKmeansBatches` (*) - length of online k-means memory window in batches